Pierre Robineau de Portneuf: Biography

 In 1756, he was appointed commandant of Fort Presque Isle.
 The following year he was promoted captain.
 He played an active role in the engagements in the Ohio valley during the Seven Years' War.
 When Fort Niagara was under attack in 1759, he was busy at Fort Presque Isle rallying the Indians of the west.
 After Fort Niagara surrendered, he sent an emissary under a flag of truce to William Johnson, set fire to Fort Presque Isle, and went to Detroit, where he surrendered to the English.
 In October 1761, he sailed from Quebec on the Auguste for France, perhaps with the hope of making a new career for himself there.
-One month later, he was among the 113 passengers and crew members who perished when the ship sank off Cape Breton Island.
+One month later, he was among the 113 passengers and crew members who perished when the Auguste sank off Cape Breton Island.